andrewbauerfairfieldu/DATA6560---Sports-Analytics-/README.md

 the highest regression coefficient, followed by Prime players, and finally, young players.

 The results from this project are as follows:

-The value of 1 additional 3pt make for a player 30+ is equivalent to $4,680,482.62 The value of 1 additional 3pt make for a player 25-29 is equivalent to $4,564,190.19 The value of 1 additional 3pt make for a player 19-24 is equivalent to $1,762,416.01
+The value of 1 additional 3pt make for a player 30+ is equivalent to $4,680,482.62

+The value of 1 additional 3pt make for a player 25-29 is equivalent to $4,564,190.19

+The value of 1 additional 3pt make for a player 19-24 is equivalent to $1,762,416.01

+The data analysis can be found in the /data folder in Basketball Reference Data.xlsx This file includes all of the analysis and troubleshooting work that was done in this project.
+Noteable figures can be found in the /figures folder.
+All checkpoints from each week can be found in the /reports folder.
+Checkpoints indicate progress that was done each week during this project.